10d9e/dataoracle/README.md

 - **Scalability**: Both Lambda and RDS can scale horizontally to handle increased workloads.

-- **Cost-Efficient**: Pay only for the resources you use, with minimal infrastructure overhead.

 - **High Availability**: AWS services are designed for high availability and fault tolerance.

 - **Security**: IAM roles and permissions can be tightly controlled for security.